Frequently Asked Questions

 How many books are in the Living in Eden series?
 Is it important to read them in order?

 A trilogy of books have centered on Eden and Darrak.
-Ideally, they should be read in order, but I do try to write my books so that you can pick up the story without too much difficulty if you read them out of order.
+Ideally, they should be read in order, but I do try to write my books so that you can pick up the story without too much difficulty if you choose to read them out of order.

 1 – The Demon in Me